 - Suppose, despite the additional deadline, the tenant fails to pay the debt.
-In that case, Rendin initiates an insurance claim: the landlord will be reimbursed, and recourse proceedings will be opened against the tenant.
+In that case, Rendin initiates a claim: the landlord will be reimbursed, and recourse proceedings will be opened against the tenant.
 Rendin determines the compensation based on the evidence provided by the landlord.
-The following evidence is considered: pictures taken for the handover act at the return of the rental home, quotations for repairs, invoices and other documents.
+The following evidence is considered: pictures taken for the handover act at the return of the rental home, quotations for repairs, invoices, and other documents.

 Note 1: If the landlord discovers damage in the property after the agreement has ended and Handover Act completed, and it's the tenant's fault and couldn't have been detected by a regular inspection, and for which the landlord wishes to claim compensation, then they must inform the tenant as soon as possible.
 Failure to do so will deprive the landlord of one's rights under the defect.